 Special Command Abilities (Optional)

-Players may choose a Special Command Ability for their force as detailed in Strategic Operations pg 83.
+Players may choose a Special Command Ability for their force as detailed in Campaign Operations pg 83.

 Example Force Construction